 You may be asked to undress to your underwear to assess the area of your body to be treated.
 Please bring shorts and a vest top if you would feel more comfortable.
 We will ensure your privacy and dignity is maintained at all times.

 If you are attending for a sports-related problem it may be beneficial to bring your current trainers.
 Additionally, please bring along any orthotics that you wear; a referral letter from your GP or consultant; any reports, x-rays, letters etc. relating to your injury, if you have them.

 Is the cost of Physiotherapy covered by medical insurance?

-3 Way Healthcare is registered with all major healthcare companies including: BUPA, AXA PPP, Standard Life, Norwich Union and many of the smaller insurance companies.
+3 Way Healthcare is registered with all major healthcare companies including: BUPA, AXA PPP, WPA and Cigna.
 In these instances we will invoice your healthcare insurance directly.
 We will invoice you directly for any excess on your policy once notified by your healthcare company.
 Certain insurance companies require that you have seen and been referred by a medical practitioner first so we advise that you please check this before attending.

 Our registration details with the leading healthcare insurance companies are as follows:

 - Axa PPP: 2200971

 A full list of options is available on our Prices page.